 Submission deadlines are absolute; all campus work on the proposal, including final approval and submission to the Board of Regents by the designated campus office, must be completed on or before the deadline date and time.
-The online proposal submission module is programmed to close at the deadlines cited in this RFP.
+The online notice of intent and proposal submission modules are programmed to close at the deadlines cited in this RFP.